- 7 Minutes to read

 Cannot Refresh or Connect Data

-If an error message regarding a failed update of the data source pops up, go back to configuration to check the Skip test connection box, and continue to sign in.
+If an error message regarding a failed update of the data source pops up, go back to configuration to check the Skip test connection box, and confirm with Sign in.

 Power BI Unexpected Line Breaks